-At 31 December 2020, the principal rate of exchange used for translating foreign currency balances was USD 1 = RUB 73.8757 (at 31 December 2019: USD 1 = RUB 61.9057), and EUR 1=RUB 90.6824 (at 31 December 2019: EUR 1 = RUB 69.3406).
+At 31 December 2020, the principal rate of exchange used for translating foreign currency balances was USD 1 = RUB 74.2926 (at 31 December 2020: USD 1 = RUB 73.8757), and EUR 1=RUB 84.0695 (at 31 December 2020: EUR 1 = RUB 90.6824).

 Transactions and balances.
 Monetary assets and liabilities are translated into each entity's functional currency at the official exchange rate of the Central Bank of the Russian Federation ("CBRF") at the respective end of the reporting period.
 Foreign exchange gains and losses resulting from the settlement of the transactions and the translation of monetary assets and liabilities into each entity's functional currency at year-end official exchange rates of the CBRF are recognised in profit or loss, except when deferred in other comprehensive income as qualifying cash flow hedges and qualifying net investment hedges.
-Foreign exchange gains and losses that relate to borrowings and cash and cash equivalents are presented in the consolidated income statement within 'finance income or expenses'.
-All other foreign exchange gains and losses are presented in the consolidated statement of comprehensive income '.
+Foreign exchange gains and losses that relate to borrowings and cash and cash equivalents are presented in the consolidated statement of comprehensive income within 'finance income or expenses'.
 Translation at year-end rates does not apply to non-monetary items that are measured at historical cost.